FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

     - `authorized_url_validation_policy` - (Optional) Determines whether wildcard expressions will be allowed in the authorized_redirect_urls and authorized_origin_urls.
     - `client_secret` - (Optional) The OAuth 2.0 client secret.
 If you leave this blank during a POST, a secure secret will be generated for you.
 If you leave this blank during PUT, the previous value will be maintained.
 For both POST and PUT you can provide a value and it will be stored.
     - `client_authentication_policy` - (Optional) Determines the client authentication requirements for the OAuth 2.0 Token endpoint.
+    - `consent_mode` (Optional) Controls the policy for prompting a user to consent to requested OAuth scopes.
+This configuration only takes effect when `application.oauthConfiguration.relationship` is `ThirdParty`.
+The possible values are:
+      - `AlwaysPrompt` - Always prompt the user for consent.
+      - `RememberDecision` - Remember previous consents; only prompt if the choice expires or if the requested or required scopes have changed.
+The duration of this persisted choice is controlled by the Tenant’s `externalIdentifierConfiguration.rememberOAuthScopeConsentChoiceTimeToLiveInSeconds` value.
+      - `NeverPrompt` - The user will be never be prompted to consent to requested OAuth scopes.
+Permission will be granted implicitly as if this were a `FirstParty` application.
+This configuration is meant for testing purposes only and should not be used in production.
     - `debug` - (Optional) Whether or not FusionAuth will log a debug Event Log.
 This is particular useful for debugging the authorization code exchange with the Token endpoint during an Authorization Code grant."
     - `device_verification_url` - (Optional) The device verification URL to be used with the Device Code grant type, this field is required when device_code is enabled.
     - `enabled_grants` - (Optional) The enabled grants for this application.
 In order to utilize a particular grant with the OAuth 2.0 endpoints you must have enabled the grant.